Day 3

 It stands as a testament to how creative agency, when placed in the hands of children, can bridge education, activism, and the arts.

-Chaired by 🇳🇱 Marijke Smallegange, Rijksmuseum
+Chaired by 🇳🇱 Annemies Broekgaarden, Rijksmuseum

 Case Studies